Sugamlake/Banking-app/README.md

  <img src= "https://github.com/Sugamlake/Sugamlake/blob/main/horizon%20without%20borders.png"/>

 ### Technology used:
-### Otras modificaciones

-- También se pueden agregar otras modificaciones al proyecto como una enrutador que muestra el tiempo y la velocidad entre las paradas

-- Se pueden mostrar con un marcador los puntos de interes por cada paradero
+- Node.JS
+- REACT
+- Boostrap

 ### Features:

+- Create users and login
+- Update account balance when making deposits and withdraws
+- Visualize all users operations and data

+In the future it could have :
+- Send money to other accounts
+- Choose an account type when creating an account

 ### MIT License

-Copyright (c) [2021] [ Susana Gamboa Navarro]
+Copyright (c) [2022] [ Susana Gamboa Navarro]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal